lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/6-Designing the LocalLibrary Models.md

 info> As discussed in our Mongoose primer below it is often better to have the field that defines the relationship between the documents/models in just one model (you can still find the reverse relationship by searching for the associated `_id` in the other model).
 Below we have chosen to define the relationship between Book/Genre and Book/Author in the Book schema, and the relationship between the Book/BookInstance in the BookInstance Schema.
 This choice was somewhat arbitrary — we could equally well have had the field in the other schema.

 ![](https://storage.googleapis.com/codevolve-assets/internal/courses/Mozilla/Library%20Website%20-%20Mongoose_Express.png)

-The next section provides a basic primer explaining how models are defined and used.
-As you read it, consider how we will construct each of the models in the diagram above.